Halloumi fries with crispy cornflake coating

 Once all halloumi fries are coated you shallow fry them in a large frying pan.
 Shallow frying basically means you don’t use a large amount of oil.
 You use a wide pan and pour in roughly 1-2 centimeters (1 inch or zo) of oil in the pan.
 The fries don’t have to be fully submerged.
-You turn them while frying.
+You turn them halfway through the frying process.

 Make sure the oil is hot enough.
 You can measure that with a thermometer (180˚C or 350˚F) or you can plop a little piece of bread in.
 If it starts to bubble right away the oil is probably at the right temperature.

-Don’t add too many fries all at ones.
+Don’t add too many fries all at once.
 And stay with it.
 They really don’t need very long.
-So test it with one halloumi fries first.
+So test it with one piece of halloumi first.
 As soon as it is golden you turn it around with a pair of tongs and fry the other side.
 Let them drain on kitchen paper and serve hot.